purerosefallen/ygopro-222DIY-data/README.md

 ## YGOPro-222DIY-data
-The data of YGOPro 222 Custom Server
+The card data of YGOPro 222 Custom Server